 Iftar is the meal that is eaten after the sun has set at the time of breaking the fast.
 Due to the Iftar timing, it is often reminiscent of a dinner-time meal.

 It is common among Muslims to break their fast with dates, in line with the tradition dating back to the Prophet Muhammad (PBUH).
 Keeping fluids up is essential during Ramadan.
 In some cultures, soup is consumed as an Iftar meal.
-Chunky vegetable soup rich with beans, lentils, grains, and pasta is a great way to top up a person’s fluids, besides providing good nutritional value.
+Chunky vegetable soup rich with beans, lentils, grains, and pasta are a great way to top up a person’s fluids, besides providing good nutritional value.
 In addition to soup, fish and meat are good options when served alongside a variety of vegetables, fruits, rice/pasta, grains, and yoghurt.

 Suhoor is a pre-dawn meal and is often based on popular breakfast foods.
 Suhoor has a lot of blessing according to the hadith of the Prophet (PBUH).
 It is highly advisable to eat Suhoor to make one’s fasting day blessed, with sufficient energy to perform routine activities as well as acts of worship.